 Both companies and governments could consider the following recommendations in their efforts to enhance their partnerships toward shared deforestation-free goals:

 Platforms such as TFA 2020 will continue to support collaboration between governments and companies.
-In these processes, the above recommendations—if implemented—could help support and enhance partnerships between governments, companies and NGOs.
+In these processes, the above recommendations—if implemented—could help support and enhance partnerships between governments, companies and nongovernmental organizations.